dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 - Provider/event enumeration

-Add a command that interogates a running process (or maybe binary?) to extract a set of providers and events it supports emitting.
+Add a command that interrogates a running process (or maybe binary?) to extract a set of providers and events it supports emitting.

 - Monitor command